hometuetest/CookieOS/README.txt

 How to get around
 -----------------------------------
-Um...not much...i haven't arranged my repository much so its messy hell... but hey, if you want a screenshot, click the .png file.
+Um...not much...i haven't arranged my repository much so its messy... but hey, if you want a screenshot or look around, go to the source page.
 Not guarenteed to be the latest.